himanshubhansali/LipSync-Using-Wav2Lip/README.md

 # LipSync-Using-Wav2Lip

-A jupyter notebook is provided for the running the Wav2Lip model.
+This repository is based on the application of Wav2Lip model by rudrabha.
+You can learn more about the Wav2Lip from their official [documentation](https://github.com/Rudrabha/Wav2Lip)